Functional anatomy and topographical organization of the frontotemporal arcuate fasciculus

 Abstract

 Traditionally, the frontotemporal arcuate fasciculus (AF) is viewed as a single entity in anatomo-clinical models.
 However, it is unclear if distinct cortical origin and termination patterns within this bundle correspond to specific language functions.
-We used track-weighted dynamic functional connectivity, a hybrid imaging technique, to study the AF structure and function in a large cohort of healthy participants.
-Our results suggest the AF can be subdivided based on dynamic changes in functional connectivity at the streamline endpoints.
-An unsupervised parcellation algorithm revealed spatially segregated subunits, which were then functionally quantified through meta-analysis.
-This approach identified three distinct clusters within the AF - ventral, middle, and dorsal frontotemporal AF - each linked to different frontal and temporal termination regions and likely involved in various language production and comprehension aspects.
+We use track-weighted dynamic functional connectivity, a hybrid imaging technique, to study the AF structure and function in two distinct datasets of healthy subjects.
+Here we show that the AF can be subdivided based on dynamic changes in functional connectivity at the streamline endpoints.
+An unsupervised parcellation algorithm reveals spatially segregated subunits, which are then functionally quantified through meta-analysis.
+This approach identifies three distinct clusters within the AF - ventral, middle, and dorsal frontotemporal AF - each linked to different frontal and temporal termination regions and likely involved in various language production and comprehension aspects.
+Our findings may have relevant implications for the understanding of the functional anatomy of the AF as well as its contribution to linguistic and non-linguistic functions.

 Article activity feed